elfalehed/RTLT/Hacking/10DaysOfHacking.md

-# :skull: What is hacking?, How to learn How to hack?
+# :skull: What is hacking?
+How to learn How to hack?
 What should I learn?
 From where? <br /> <br />

 Welcome buddy, I'm gonna walk you through a smaller version of the world of Hacking. <br />
 I will give you some Resources to learn from (Docs, Videos, Articles...etc) <br />